The Brabant village Oisterwijk and Operation Market Garden

 The crash landing of Haviland Mosquito NT207

-On 26 November 1944 around 22:30 a RAF Haviland Mosquito bomber with no. NT207, OM-B
+On 26 November 1944 around 22:30 a RAF Haviland FB Mk-VI Mosquito bomber with no.

-known as ‘Kleine Oisterwijkse heide’.
+locally known as ‘Kleine Oisterwijkse heide’.
+The aircraft was assigned to the 2nd

-Piloting the mosquito was Warrant Officer G. Warren, his Navigator was Sergeant W. Roberts.
+G. Warren, his Navigator was Sergeant W. Roberts.
 The mosquito was designed by the

 British in 1940 and was used by the Royal Air Force as a fighter and a day and night

 of about 2000 km.
 It was armed with four 20 mm cannons and four .303 machineguns

 and capable of carrying a maximum bomb load of 2.000 lb.
 The aircraft was of all-wood

 construction and piloted by a pilot and navigator sitting side-by-side in the cockpit.

 from 138 wing that were to attack enemy troop movements on the waterways at, a) Groningen,

 Leeuwarden, Sneek; (b) Assen, Meppel; (c) Zwolle, Meppel, Hoogeveen, Meppen; d) Zutphen,

 bombed.
 A long train with two locomotives was attacked plus further targets of opportunity

 of which one was a German Flak position.
 During their mission the aircraft dropped

 thirty-six 500-pound bombs and fired 1840 cannon and 700 machinegun rounds.

 (Flak) over enemy territory while attacking a train.
 Due to the damage Warren was

 Pilot Warren made a belly landing along the Oirschotsebaan opposite the heath ‘Kleine

-Oisterwijkse Heide’ just next to a farmhouse.
+Oisterwijkse Heide’, just next to a farmhouse.
 During the landing his aircraft caught

-on their arrival, they could do nothing else then watch how the wooden aircraft burned to the ground.
+on their arrival, they could do nothing else then watch how the wooden aircraft burned

-They were briefed to pay special attention to ships in the area of the Weser.
+were briefed to pay special attention to ships in the area of the Weser.

 Munster, Dorsten, Wesel; b) Munster, Coesveld, Borken, Bocholt with special attention